AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KAMA - Kaufman's Adaptive Moving Average
 ### Description
-The KAMA is based on an EMA in which the weight of the price changes that are to come is controlled by a trend efficiency ratio.
-The efficiency ratio (the squared efficiency factor) is a measure that can also be used on its own.
-The trend efficiency is defined as the ratio of the absolute price change from the beginning to the end of the period, and the sum of the absolute daily price changes.
-At higher trending efficiencies (meaning straight price movements) without much variation, the additional price will have a higher weighting, which corresponds to a shorter day period setting.
-Lower trending frequencies will have a smaller weighting.
+The KAMA is based on an EMA in which a trend efficiency ratio controls the weight of future price changes.
+This efficiency ratio (the squared efficiency factor) is a measure that can also be used by itself.
+The trend efficiency is the ratio of the absolute price change from the start to the end of the period, and the total of the absolute daily price changes.
+At higher trending efficiencies (i.e. straight price movements) without too much variation, the extra price carries a higher weighting, according to a shorter day period setting.
+Lower trending frequencies carry a smaller weighting.

 ### Interpretation
 Kaufman mentions that a rising KAMA value can be interpreted as a buying signal, whilst falling KAMA values assume the prices to be falling.